appscode/blog/content/post/kubedb-v2024.8.21/index.md

 ```
 #### Version Update

-The Version Update feature allows you to change the version of SingleStore.
+The Version Update feature allows you to change the version of Singlestore.
 You can upgrade to a newer version or revert to a previous one.
 The necessary version details should be provided in the spec.updateVersion.targetVersion field.
 Here's an example YAML configuration:

 ```yaml
 apiVersion: ops.kubedb.com/v1alpha1